-Prague, the capital of the Czech Republic, is a well-known and popular destination in central Europe.
-This is not surprising because it is one of the most beautiful cities in the world.
+Prague, the capital of the Czech Republic, is a well-known and popular destination in Central Europe.

 The main international airport is Vaclav Havel Airport Prague (PRG), formerly known as Prague Ruzyne International Airport.

-Most international coaches operate from the Florenc Central Bus Station (Autobusove nadrazi Florenc) which is also located close to a metro station.
+Most international coaches operate from the Florenc Central Bus Station (Autobusove nadrazi Florenc), which is also located close to a metro station (Florenc).

 You can buy the tickets at most of the stations, from ticket machines, the driver or by a text message (Czech phone numbers only).